Vida e Caffè

-Vida e Caffè (/pt-BR/, /it/; stylized as vida e caffè, and often referred to simply as vida) is a privately owned South African café franchise, and supplier of beverage products.
-It is one of the largest café chains in South Africa.
+Vida e Caffè (/pt-BR/, /it/; stylized as vida e caffè, and often referred to simply as vida) is a South African café franchise, and supplier of beverage products.
+It is the largest café chain in SA by number of locations.

-Headquartered in Cape Town, vida operates over 320 stores on the African continent, in a variety of formats.
-The company also operates sweetbeet, a subsidiary health-focused restaurant chain with 10 outlets (most of which are located in Cape Town).
+Headquartered in Cape Town, vida operates 400 stores across 8 African countries, in a variety of formats.
+The company also operates sweetbeet, a subsidiary health-focused restaurant chain with 10 outlets, most of which are located in Cape Town.

+Since September 2026, the company has been a wholly owned subsidiary of South African retail conglomerate Shoprite Holdings.
 The name vida e caffè means 'life and coffee', mixing the Portuguese for 'life' with the Italian for 'and coffee'.

 History

-Vida e Caffè opened their first store in Kloof Street, Cape Town, Western Cape, in October 2001.
+Vida e Caffè was founded in 2001, by Brad Armitage and Rui Esteves.
+The company opened its first store in Kloof Street, Cape Town, Western Cape, in October 2001.
 When doing so, vida drew inspiration from street cafés in Portugal, and blended that with an African style.

 vida opened its first international store (the first outlet outside South Africa) via a partner, in 2013, when it branched out into Ghana.

 Darren Levy became the chain's CEO in 2015.
+At the time, vida had a total of 120 outlets.

 Also in 2015, vida branched out further afield, entering into a master franchise agreement for stores in Mauritius.

 In 2019, vida opened its first outlet in Zambia.

 In September 2020, vida opened its first drive-through outlet in Vaalpark, Johannesburg.

 In late 2021, vida acquired health-oriented restaurant chain sweetbeet.
 The following year, sweetbeet opened four new locations.

 Vida announced a partnership with grocery retail chain Spar South Africa in April 2025.
 As part of the collaboration, full-service Vida outlets would open gradually inside Spar stores across South Africa.
 Vida's CEO, Darren Levy, stated that 5 such stores were already in operation, and that more would roll out in the proceeding months.

+In June 2026, it was reported that Vida had opened its 400th store.

+In September 2026, it was reported that Vida had been wholly acquired by South Africa's largest retail group, Shoprite Holdings, for an undisclosed amount.
+It was not reported at the time whether the acquisition would impact the partnership between Shoprite subsidiary Checkers and the South African operations of Starbucks.

 Locations

-As of May 2020, vida owns over 320 stores, located across 7 countries.
+As of June 2026, vida operates 400 stores, located across 8 countries.
 The majority of its stores are situated in South Africa.
 The rest are located across Botswana, Mauritius, Ghana, Angola, Zambia, and Eswatini.